Deploy a Fastify App

 Make sure to replace <YOUR_GITHUB_USERNAME>/<YOUR_REPOSITORY_NAME> with your GitHub username and repository name.

-To deploy the Node.js Fastify app on Koyeb, using the control panel, follow the steps below:
+To deploy the Node.js Fastify app on Koyeb, using the control panel (opens in a new tab), follow the steps below:

-2. Select GitHub as the deployment option
+2. Select GitHub as the deployment option.

-4. Name your service, for example, fastify-koyeb
+4. Name your App and Service, for example, fastify-koyeb.

 5. Click the Deploy button.

-A Koyeb App and Service have been created.
-Your application is now going to be built and deployed on Koyeb.
+A Koyeb App and Service will be created.
+Your application will be built and deployed to Koyeb.
 Once the build has finished, you will be able to access your application running on Koyeb by clicking the URL ending with .koyeb.app.

-Deploy the Node.js Fastify app on Koyeb using a pre-built container
+Deploy to Koyeb using a pre-built container

 As an alternative to using git-driven deployment, you can deploy a pre-built container from any public or private registry.
 This can be useful if your application needs specific system dependencies or you need more control over how the build is performed.